I have a bit of a love-hate relationship with setting goals where my blog is concerned.

 The first one you’ve probably guessed — I created an action plan.

 But the second one is about the goal itself.
-I started to answer a few simple questions about my goal to get absolute clarity and see if this was actually a realistic goal for me and my life.
+I answer a few simple questions about my goal to get absolute clarity and see if this was actually a realistic goal for me and my life.

 These questions are based loosely on the SMART goal concept.
-But to be honest, I found them a bit dry, boring and while great for corporate life, they didn’t quite seem to work in real life where things like emotions, kids, pets and well life gets involved.
+But to be honest, I found them a bit dry, boring and while great for corporate life, they didn’t quite seem to work in real life where things like emotions, kids, pets and well life get involved.

-So I tweaked and tested until I came up with a set of questions that were wayyy more relevant and just worked so. much. better.
+So I tweaked and tested until I came up with a set of questions that were wayyy more relevant and just worked so. much. better. and then included them on my printable goals sheet.

 Now let’s talk about the action plan.